 Janneke also facilitated a range of international strategy, knowledge exchange and skill share meetings.
 She works with principles of co-creation, self organisation and collective wisdom.
-Practices in her approach to facilitation are inspired by a variety of sources, including the Art of Hosting and Harvesting Conversations that Matter.
+Practices in her approach to facilitation are inspired by a variety of sources, including the Circle Way and the Art of Hosting Conversations that Matter.

 Janneke gained much experience through working with Friends of the Earth, Groundswell International and ILEIA.
 She is currently the food policy advisor at a Dutch municilipality.
 She holds an MSc in International Relations at the University of Groningen (the Netherlands) and has spent considerable time in Africa and Latin America.
 Janneke speaks English, Spanish, Dutch, French and some German.